-Learn how to bake chicken in the oven in three easy steps with my Easy, Crispy Oven Baked Chicken Drumsticks!
-Simple to whip up and so much healthier than frying, this will be your new go-to for dinner.
+Learn how to bake chicken legs in the oven in three easy steps with my Easy, Crispy Oven Baked Chicken Drumsticks!
+Simple to whip up and so much healthier than frying, these crispy chicken legs will be your new go-to for dinner.

 Unfortunately, fried chicken isn’t exactly the healthiest, though not too bad in moderation.
 But if you’re like us and want to enjoy that crispy, juicy chicken more often, my Easy Crispy Oven Baked Chicken Drumsticks recipe is the way to go.

 Tons of people who love my Crispy Baked Chicken Wings have asked how the recipe would translate to larger pieces, like drumsticks.
 Well I’m here to tell you it works and it is delicious!
 I didn’t change the recipe much other than increasing the ingredients to account for the larger pieces of chicken.
 I also swapped out the paprika for chili powder because it’s what I had available.

 How to make Crispy Oven Baked Chicken Legs in three easy steps: